-Marketers are all too familiar with technology that promises to save time, especially because it typically means changing a long-standing process or workflow that is supported by expert resources (such as email designers and developers).
+Marketers are all too familiar with technology that promises to save time, especially because it typically means changing a long-standing process or workflow that is supported by expert resources (such as email designers and developers), even if problems sometimes arise.
 This can understandably make some team members hesitant to adopt new technologies, so we decided to take a look at how much work adopting an email creation platform requires and how to get below the surface of the initial objections by truly understanding the status quo.

 The secret is being able to visualize the email faster